 Best of all, the Family Tree app is designed for Retina Displays, so everything will look great no matter what Mac you’re using.
 It also includes iCloud support, so you can sync your family data between all of your Macs and perhaps work together with your family on collecting data.
 Then, starting with the next version, it’ll support GEDCOM import and export, so you can import data from other family tree apps or share data from your family tree with others using different apps.

 Go Get It!

-We’d like to say a special Thank you! to our weekly sponsors from the past month, for sponsoring our site and for the great apps they make.
+We’d like to say a special Thank you! to our weekly sponsors from April for sponsoring our site and for the great apps they make.
 If you would like to feature your app on our site with an advertisement, be sure to check out our available slots on BuySellAds or register for a weekly sponsorship for your app.

 If you haven’t already checked out our the great apps that sponsored our site last month, be sure to check them out now!

 doo is the one app for all of your documents.
 It brings together all your documents, wherever you keep them: in folders on your Mac, or in Dropbox, Google Drive, Skydrive, email accounts, and more.
 It then automatically generates intelligent tags for individual categories such as Companies, Document Types, Filetypes, People, Places and more, to help you quickly sort through your documents.
 It also seamlessly integrates with scanners and your smartphone’s camera, and uses OCR to let you search for text even if it’s in an image or scan.

 Download doo free from the App Store and try it out for yourself!